AmberC0209/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/OCR.en.md

 </details>
 <br/>

-📱 **Edge Deployment**: Edge deployment is a method that places computing and data processing capabilities on user devices themselves, allowing devices to process data directly without relying on remote servers.
+📱 <b>Edge Deployment</b>: Edge deployment is a method that places computing and data processing capabilities on user devices themselves, allowing devices to process data directly without relying on remote servers.
 PaddleX supports deploying models on edge devices such as Android.
 For detailed edge deployment procedures, refer to the [PaddleX Edge Deployment Guide](../../../pipeline_deploy/edge_deploy.en.md).
 You can choose the appropriate deployment method based on your needs to proceed with subsequent AI application integration.

 ## 4. Custom Development
-If the default model weights provided by the general OCR pipeline do not meet your requirements for accuracy or speed in your specific scenario, you can try to further fine-tune the existing models using **your own domain-specific or application-specific data** to improve the recognition performance of the general OCR pipeline in your scenario.
+If the default model weights provided by the general OCR pipeline do not meet your requirements for accuracy or speed in your specific scenario, you can try to further fine-tune the existing models using <b>your own domain-specific or application-specific data</b> to improve the recognition performance of the general OCR pipeline in your scenario.

 ### 4.1 Model Fine-tuning
 Since the general OCR pipeline consists of two modules (text detection and text recognition), unsatisfactory performance may stem from either module.